stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 title: "#stratapp is a proactive risk management and business continuity response to the Coronavirus, here's why"
-sub_heading: 'Several countries, including the USA, Singapore, Italy and South Korea, have recently found themselves working from home. #stratapp helps make this a positive disruption.'
+sub_heading: 'Several countries, including the USA, Singapore, Italy and South Korea, have recently found themselves working from home. #stratapp helps you to make this a positive disruption.'
 video_id: ''
 banner_image: "/uploads/coronavirus.jpg"
 slug: business continuity response to coronavirus